 For STIs kissing is pretty safe, but for COVID-19, it’s not safe (it’s also never been safe for colds, flu, or tonsilitis either).
 COVID-19 can also be passed on by coughing near people, or coughing onto a surface which someone else touches with their hand, and they then touch their face (particularly eyes, nose, mouth).

 Remember if you have symptoms (a higher temperature and a new persistent cough), isolate yourself from others.
-Here are the symptoms at the NHS website.
+Here are the symptoms at the NHS website but it’s also thought that symptoms of a cold are also now symptoms of Covid.

 So because you can pass COVID-19 on from kissing and coughing, it’s not just you you have to think about.
 You are not just putting yourselves at risk but everyone else you both come into contact with.

 We can have the virus without knowing.
+It’s thought that around a third of people who have covid don’t know they have it.
 If we snog someone, or even touch them with our hands, we risk passing the virus to them who can pass the virus to someone else.
 It might not make you ill, but it could make someone else seriously ill.
 Eventually that virus is going to find someone who might get very ill or even die.

 So now is the time to be honest and open with everyone and to talk about this.
 Everyone who is potentially directly affected by you going round to theirs would need to be okay with you going round to theirs.
 You might consent to sharing germs with each other, but everyone else can’t.